About The Author

 Dr akwasi minta

-He continued the Natural Products PhD research in Biosynthesis with Professor A.R Battersby at the University of Cambridge in UK with studies on the mechanism of synthesis in vivo of the alkaloid, Hasubanonine, from a Japanese vine, Stephania japonica.
-He proceeded to do post-doctoral research with the synthesis of Cardiotonic steroids with Professor Karel Wiesner at the University of New Brunswick at Fredericton N.B in Canada.
-He did another research in Enzymatic study of mechanism of Methylation of S-Adenosyl Methionine at Rice University with Professor Ronald Parry in Houston.
+He did another research in the Enzymatic study of the mechanism of Methylation of S-Adenosyl Methionine at Rice University with Professor Ronald Parry in Houston.
 He got a call from the late Roger Tsien, the 2008 Nobel Laureate in Chemistry, who was in the Department of Physiology in Cambridge, UK at the same time when the author was in the Department of Chemistry in Cambridge, in 1982 to collaborate in the creation of more fluorescent calcium indicators from his invention of synthetic calcium indicators.
 Specifically, he wanted a visible wavelength version of his invention.
 The collaboration resulted in the first visible wavelength fluorescent calcium indicators we called ‘Fluo’ from fluorescein and ‘Rhod’ from rhodamine.
 Together with other fluorescent calcium indicators called ‘Fura’ and ‘Indo’ made by colleague, Dr. Gregorz Grynkiewicz, modern fluorescent calcium indicators were born at the University of California Berkeley.
-He went to Molecular Probes in Eugene, Oregon, to commercialize them in 1988.
-He came to University of Texas at Austin as a research fellow in 1990, made two new indicators and started a company, Teflabs, in 1992.
-He continued till 2018 when it was acquired by Mr. Francisco Conti as Ion indicators company, later called Ionbiosciences, where He was a research director till his retirement.
+He went to Molecular Probes in Eugene, Oregon, to commercialize them 1988.
+He came to the University of Texas at Austin as a research fellow in 1990, made two new indicators, and started a company, Teflabs, in 1992.
+He continued till 2018 when Mr. Francisco Conti acquired it as an Ion Indicators company, later called Ionbiosciences, where He was a research director till his retirement.